vatpac-technology/sops/docs/controller-skills/sua.md

   <figcaption>M301A Military Operating Area</figcaption>
 </figure>

 ## Activation of SUA
+Responsibility for activation of an SUA lies with the controller with jurisdiction over the airspace, regardless of the operations normally conducted within it.

+!!! example
+    The R586B restricted area is used for military operations associated with YWLM.
+Activation of the SUA is the responsibility of ARL(MNN) who controls the airspace, regardless of the online status of WLM TCU.

+Where an SUA spans across multiple boundaries, the relevant controllers should coordinate any activations.

+!!! warning "Important"
+    Controllers are not permitted to extend beyond their lateral boundaries to offer control services to aircraft within a restricted area.

 ### Activation by NOTAM
 NOTAMs are published on the [Local NOTAMs](https://vatpac.org/publications/notam){target=new} page of the VATPAC website.
 Approved VSOAs may arrange for SUA to be activated by NOTAM for preplanned operations.